tufcoder/cs50p-intro-python-final-project/README.md

 The draft occours in the console, so feel free to practice typing 🙂⌨️

 When typing a champion name in the picks or bans, the program should output some champions names based in what you input after press ENTER.
-For example, typing "ve" or "VE" or "vE" or "Ve" outputs something like above:
+For example, typing "ve" or "VE" or "vE" or "Ve" and press ENTER outputs something like bellow:

 Are you are trying to choose: Belveth ?
 Are you are trying to choose: Draven ?